 Women In Film’s and Television Spotlight Awards Gala Emphasizes Impact.

 Women in Film and Television Vancouver (WIFT-V), is pleased to announce the winners for their annual Spotlight Awards™.
 This year’s stellar line up includes the First Weekend Club’s Founder Anita Adams; actor Camille Sullivan; and Indigenous filmmakers Marie Clements and Loretta Todd.
 Other winners are Angie Nolan, Nadia DiMofte, Kim Guise, Arielle Boisvert, Jody Wilson, Anaïsa Visser, Amanda Burke, and Anna Serner.
-Our award recipients lead by example through their outstanding work and contribution to advancing women in the industry.
+Our award recipients lead by example through their outstanding work.
+Contributing for advancing women in the industry.

-Since 1999, Women in Film and Television Vancouver’s has paid tribute to those whose
+Since 1999, Women in Film and Television Vancouver has paid tribute to those whose

 This year’s jury, who had the demanding task of selecting the recipients from a wealth of strong nominations, included Rachelle Chartrand (producer, screenwriter, and past-president of WIFTV), Patricia Gruben (filmmaker, director of Praxis Centre for Screenwriters, and film professor at SFU), and Christine Larsen (Vice Chair of Vancouver Web Fest, WIFTV Producer’s Workbook Committee Member).

-the award honors a screen-based media artist (i.e. writer, director, producer, editor, director of photography or performer) who has created an outstanding recent work or a significant body of work.
-Award-winning actress Canadian actor, Camille Sullivan, began her career in 1998 and has since starred in a wide variety film and television series in a range of complex and heavy hitting characters.
+This award honors a screen-based media artist (i.e. writer, director, producer, editor, director of photography, or performer) who has done an outstanding recent work or a significant body of work.
+Award-winning actress Canadian actor, Camille Sullivan, began her career in 1998 and has since starred in a wide variety of film and television series in a range of complex and heavy-hitting characters.

 Kim Guise will be awarded the Bron Iris Award.
 The Iris Award, named after the Greek